widok/widok/docs/chapters/03-build-process.md

 @import "lib/font-awesome/scss/font-awesome.scss";
 ```

-This assumes that your application is using the Bootstrap and Font-Awesome bindings.

 Then, add to your ``plugins.sbt``:

 ```scala
 resolvers += Resolver.url("GitHub repository", url("http://shaggyyeti.github.io/releases"))(Resolver.ivyStylePatterns)

 addSbtPlugin("default" % "sbt-sass" % "0.1.9")
 ```